 For information you can share with your health care professional, click here.

-To find an FOP health care professional, see page 84 of the Treatment Guidelines.
+A list of FOP health care professionals begins on page 105 of the FOP Treatment Guidelines.

 Toes of an infant with FOP

 Toes of an adult with FOP